sealerio/sealer/docs/api/cloudrootfs.md

 # cloud rootfs

-cloud rootfs package all the dependencies when run a kubernetes cluster needs.
+cloud rootfs will package all the dependencies refers to the kubernetes cluster requirements

 ```shell script
 .